 How do the zippers hold up?
 Can we jump on the mats?

 The zippers are extra large in size, making them easy to zip and unzip.
 They are also double stitched to the fabric for added protection.
-Since the mats have zippers at the top and bottom, this doubles their strength to absorb the weight of a jumper.
+Since the mats have zippers at the top and bottom, this doubles their strength to absorb the weight of children jumping.

-When both the top and bottom zippers are zipped closed, the mats will not flex and children/teenagers are able to run, jump off of, do cartwheels and roll around the mats easily.
-Consistent cannonballs off of a boat onto the mats over time, especially by adults
+When both the top and bottom zippers are zipped closed, the mats will not flex and children are able to run, jump off of, do cartwheels and roll around the mats easily keeping in mind any premature wear.

 What is the warranty?